-A COVID site entry form must be completed on arrival.
+A COVID QR code or site entry form must be completed on arrival.
 Hand sanitiser must be used and the current social distancing rules will apply.
 No toilet will be available at the site.

-You can book your audition time in our online booking system.
+To book your audition, use our online booking form.

 Audition places are at the Klemzig instrumental music office, 28 Hay Street, Klemzig on:

 - Tuesday 23 November, 8.00am to 12.00pm and 3.00pm to 6.00pm